narrative-io/narrative-jobs/content/en/process/dev-hiring-process.md

     2. ^ Anything they can’t get at their current employer (if applicable)?
     3. Again, any coherent opinion is better than none here; are they moving for a well-thought-out reason, or will just any job do?

-#### Note of "fizzbuzz"

-Conventionally, phone screens involve a “fizzbuzz” type question over some sort of remote shared text editor like titanpad, etc, as a quick screen before on-sites.
-In our case we think that this is redundant, because the next stage (take-home exercise) is fairly low effort on our side so there is no effort saved by the extra screen.
-On the skill evaluation front, everyone has memorized "fizzbuzz" variants by now.
-If the candidate can’t write basic code, it will be immediately obvious from their submission anyway.

 ### Take-home Exercise

 The take-home exercise is a more involved judgment of technical ability.
-The specific prompt will vary, but the exercise should:
+The specific prompt will vary, but the exercise will:

 - Be completable within < 4-6 hours.
 Basically we want equivalent or less time/effort investment when compared to a traditional in-person interview -- we want to be respectful to the candidate and not have them effectively give away days of free work.
 - Be completable using the tool chain of the candidate's choice.